Professor Wen is a theoretical and observational seismologist and

 geodynamicist.

-His research is directed toward understanding the
+His main research is directed toward understanding the

 structure, dynamics, composition and evolution of the Earth and other planets.